About the New Generation Rollingstock trains

 - high-backed seats designed to improve crash safety performance for passengers

 - maximised aisle widths with photo luminescent (or glow-in-the-dark) markings for emergency evacuations.

 Size and capacity

-After the accessibility upgrades are installed, NGR trains will have a total passenger capacity of approximately 964 people, including 454 seated and 510 standing (depending on conditions).
+NGR trains have a total passenger capacity of approximately 964 people, including 454 seated and 510 standing (depending on conditions).

 The trains are 147m long and weigh 260 tonnes.

 European Train Control System (ETCS)